I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpn-gettopology.md

 <p> </p>

 ## -remarks
 <p>The display miniport driver does not need to release the handle that it receives in <i>phVidPnTopology</i>.</p>

 <p>The lifetime of the DXGK_VIDPNTOPOLOGY_INTERFACE structure returned in <i>ppVidPnTopologyInterface</i> is owned by the operating system.
 Using this ownership scheme, the operating system can migrate to newer implementations at run time without breaking clients of the interface. </p>

-<p>The display miniport driver does not need to release the handle that it receives in <i>phVidPnTopology</i>.</p>

-<p>The lifetime of the DXGK_VIDPNTOPOLOGY_INTERFACE structure returned in <i>ppVidPnTopologyInterface</i> is owned by the operating system.
-Using this ownership scheme, the operating system can migrate to newer implementations at run time without breaking clients of the interface. </p>